foxharp/vislock/README.md

     $ make
     # make install

-By default, vislock is installed to `/usr/local`, so the full path of the executable will be `/usr/local/bin/vislock`.
-Modify this using:
+By default, vislock is installed to `/usr/local/bin/vislock`.
+Change this using:

     # make PREFIX="/your/dir" install